windingtree/wt-hackathon/submissions/2019-london/winding-tree-booking-engine.md

 ## Description

-Winding Tree Booking engine is DAPP booking engine, hosted on ENS + IPFS, with crypto settlment and new concept of Transparent Economy trust clue with possibility to embedd to hotel websites, for demonstration embedded to WT org ID explorer.
+Winding Tree Booking engine is DAPP booking engine, hosted on ENS + IPFS, with crypto settlement and new concept of Transparent Economy trust clue with possibility to embedd to hotel websites, for demonstration embedded to WT org ID explorer.

 ## Problems
 Javascript and generally CORS issues